Tongue-tie (ankyloglossia) in babies can affect both breastfeeding and bottle-feeding. Here we explain about tongue-tie symptoms and treatment.

 - tends to push the bottle teat out

-- chokes on feeds even when you slow the feed down
+- gags on feeds even when you slow the feed down

 - can only manage a teat that has a very slow flow.

-Can I see if my baby has a tongue-tie?
+Can I tell if my baby has a tongue-tie?

 - are unable to extend their tongue fully

-- have a tongue with a heart-shaped appearance on the tip
+- have a tongue with a heart-shaped appearance at the tip

 - have difficulty lifting their tongue or moving it from side to side.

-Tongue-tie is not always obvious though.
+Tongue-tie is not just about how your baby’s tongue looks.
 A tongue can look completely normal to an untrained eye yet still cause substantial problems with feeding (Young, 2011).

 What is tongue-tie division?

-Your baby could have a tongue-tie division, which can release your baby’s tongue so it can move more freely.
+Your baby could have a tongue-tie division, which can release their tongue so it can move more freely.
 This involves cutting the frenulum (NICE, 2005).